cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Security considerations

-hash2base should map its input to a uniformly random element of F.
+For security, hash2base should be collision resistant, and should map its input to a uniformly random element of F.

+To ensure sufficient collision resistance, the number of bits output by the hash function H should be b >= 2 * k, where k is the target security level in bits.
+For example, for 128-bit security, b >= 256 bits; in this case, SHA256 would be an appropriate choice for H.

-In practice, however, the output may be biased, meaning that some field elements are more likely to occur than others.
-This is true even when H outputs a uniformly random string (as is generally assumed).
+Ensuring that the hash2base output is a uniform random element of H requires care, even when H outputs a uniformly random string, as is generally assumed (in other words, even when modeling H as a random oracle).
 For example, if H=SHA256 and F is a field of characteristic p = 2^255 - 19, then the result of reducing H(msg) (a 256-bit integer) modulo p is slightly more likely to be a value in \[0, 38\] than a value in \[39, 2^255 - 19).
-In this example the bias is negligible, but in general the bias can be significant.
+In this example the bias is negligible, but in general it can be significant.

-To control bias, the input msg should be hashed to an integer comprising more than log2(p) bits.
-In particular, reducing an integer of ceil(log2(p)) + k bits modulo p gives bias at most 2^-k, which is a safe choice for a cryptosystem with k-bit security.
+To control bias, the input msg should be hashed to an integer comprising at least ceil(log2(p)) + k bits; reducing this integer modulo p gives bias at most 2^-k, which is a safe choice for a cryptosystem with k-bit security.
-Thus, if H outputs b bits, then H should be evaluated W = ceil((ceil(log2(p)) + k) / b) times and the results concatenated to produce a (W * b)-bit integer, which is then reduced modulo p.
+To obtain such an integer, hash H with b-bit output should be evaluated W = ceil((ceil(log2(p)) + k) / b) times and the results concatenated to produce a (W * b)-bit integer.
+For example, for H=SHA256, k=128-bit security, and p a 256-bit prime, W = ceil((256 + 128) / 256) = 2.

-{{hash2base-impl}} details this procedure.
+{{hash2base-impl}} details the hash2base procedure.

 Note that implementors SHOULD NOT use an iterated procedure, i.e., rejection sampling.
 The reason is that these procedures are difficult to implement in constant time,